BallAerospace/COSMOS/_docs/chaining.md

 The master config/tools/cmd_tlm_server/cmd_tlm_server.txt file is where you define the interface to connect to the child CmdTlmServer.

 1. Modify the example cmd_tlm_server.txt file below
-    * Change localhost to the IP address of your client CmdTlmServer
+    * Change localhost to the IP address of your client CmdTlmServer if the client is another machine
+    * Change the port numbers if the client is running on the same machine
     * Update \<TARGET\> to match the target name from the client
 2. Ensure your system.txt file has either AUTO_DECLARE_TARGETS or explictly declares the target via DECLARE_TARGET \<TARGET\>
 3. Ensure your config/targets/\<TARGET\> folder matches the target definition on the client